 Deborah Loewenberg Ball

-Ball has authored or co-authored more than 150 publications and has lectured and made major presentations around the world.
-She has also developed distinctive collections of video records of practice that are broadly used to make practice visible and to study the work of teaching.
-Her research has been recognized with several awards and honors, and she has served on several national and international commissions and panels focused on policy initiatives and the improvement of education, including the National Mathematics Advisory Panel and the Commission on the Future of Undergraduate Education.
+Ball has authored more than 150 publications and has lectured and made major presentations around the world.
+She has also developed distinctive collections of video records of practice that are broadly used to make practice visible.
+Her research has been recognized with several awards and honors, and she has served on national and international commissions and panels focused on the improvement of education.
+She served as president of the American Educational Research Association from 2017 to 2018, as a member of the National Science Board from 2013 to 2018, and as dean of the University of Michigan Marsal Family School of Education from 2005 to 2016.
 Ball has been elected to the American Academy of Arts and Sciences and the National Academy of Education, and is a fellow of the American Mathematical Society and the American Educational Research Association.

 "The work of teaching and the challenge for teacher education."

-Ball, D. L., Forzani, F. (2009).
+Ball, D. L., & Forzani, F. M. (2009).
 Journal of Teacher Education, 60(5), 497–511.

-"Content knowledge for teaching: What makes it special?
+"Content knowledge for teaching: What makes it special?"